rgrempel/elm-route-url/examples/elm-architecture-tutorial/README.md

 page app that allows us to navigate from one example to another by clicking.
 But, we haven't done anything with the URL yet -- the next step is to actually hook up elm-route-hash.

+## Basic use of elm-route-hash

+So, the next step is to do a basic implementation of elm-route-hash.
+What does this involve?

+*   Our `ExampleViewer.elm` needs to implement `delta2update` and
+    `location2action`.

+*   Our `Main.elm` needs to call `RouteHash.start`

+*   We need to make a small modification to start-app, to expose the `Address` to which we can send actions.

+To see how I did this, the best thing is to read the code.

+So, what do we have now?

+*   Try navigating with the links to each example (like we could do at the previous stage).
+Notice how the URL in the location bar changes.

+*   After navigating with the links, try using the 'forward' and 'back' buttons -- see what they do.

+*   Navigate to an example, and then hit 'Reload' in the browser -- see if something good happens.

+*   Try bookmarking one of the examples.
+Navigate somewhere else, and then activate the bookmark.

+Isn't this fun?
+And it wasn't really that hard to do.